 Arkansas Department of Health officials expressed concern that the regulation as written has the potential to expose public water systems to increased treatment costs because of higher nutrient loads in drinking water sources.

-In their draft response to comments, the four cities said they worked with water utilities to come up with new language that specifies that credits generated outside of a drinking water source's watershed would not be allowed for projects outside of the watershed.
+In their draft response to comments, the four cities said they worked with water utilities to come up with new language that specifies that credits generated outside of a drinking water source's watershed would not be allowed for projects inside* the watershed.

 Wastewater treatment plants in Rogers and Fayetteville are among five Northwest Arkansas wastewater permits placed on administrative hold by the Arkansas Department of Environmental Quality for needing to meet nutrient criteria.